The original version of this article was written by Jess Bacon and published on 31 May 2024.

 6. God’s Creatures (2022)

-Mescal gives a fascinating performance as Aileen’s son, a young man who mysteriously returns from Australia and is soon accused of assault—the question that lingers is how long Aileen will decide to believe his side of the story.
+Mescal gives a fascinating performance as Aileen’s son, a young man who mysteriously returns from Australia and is soon accused of assault—the question that lingers is how long Aileen will decide to swallow his side of the story.

 5. The Lost Daughter (2021)